sspanak/tt9/docs/enWordlistReadme.txt

 In order to recreate the word lists you need a modern version of Perl, bash, the traditional set of shell utilities, a system that supports symbolic links, and quite possibly GNU Make.
-The easiest way to recreate the word lists is to checkout SVN revision 161 (or tag scowl-7.1) and simply type "make" (see http://wordlist.sourceforge.net).
-You can try to download all the pieces manually, but you may not get the same result since the latest version of some parts used to create SCOWL may not have been released yet.
+The easiest way to recreate the word lists is to checkout the corresponding Git version (see the version string at the start of the file) and simply type "make" (see http://wordlist.aspell.net).
+You can try to download all the pieces manually, but this method is not no longer tested nor supported.

 The src/ directory contains the numerous scripts used in the creation of the final product.

 The r/ directory contains the raw data used to create the final product.
-If you checkout from SVN this directory should be populated automatically for you.
+If you checkout from Git this directory should be populated automatically for you.
 If you insist on doing it the hard way see the README file in the r/ directory for more information.